evaera/roblox-lua-promise/README.md

 * Predictable timing

 ## Example
 This Promise implementation finished synchronously.
-In order to wrap an existing async API, you should use `spawn` or `delay` in order to prevent your calling thread from accidentally yielding.
+In order to wrap an existing async API, you should use `Promise.spawn` in order to prevent your calling thread from accidentally yielding.

 ```lua
 local HttpService = game:GetService("HttpService")